-Once you know how to grow tomatoes, they can become a beautiful addition to your edible landscape.
+Once you know how to grow tomatoes in a stylish and disease-free manner, they can become a beautiful addition to your edible landscape.

 Growing tomato plants in an edible landscape can be a challenge for many reasons: tomato diseases and their obvious "edible" status are just two of them.

 For this reason, the design of your edible garden is very important if you want to grow tomatoes in your edible landscaping, especially if you'd like to grow them in the front yard.

 When considering how to grow tomatoes to best advantage in your yard,

 first identify any problems or concerns that might arise.
 Here are some

 If you have a very small yard or limited space to grow anything in your yard, grow indeterminate (or vining) tomatoes, as they can be grown vertically, with the use of tomato supports.

 A very humid climate (especially hot and humid ones), while the closest to the natural habitat of tomatoes, also leaves tomatoes more prone to disease.

 Space your plants out to provide plenty of airflow, and grow disease-resistant varieties for best results.